Mathoelz/Klick-Klack/README.md

 * adjustable difficulty by selecting the number of lives for marathon mode
 * adjustable volume
 * record system that saves your best score for single stages and marathon mode
+* minimap for better orientation in tight spaces

 ## Programming Language and Tools